Drone Mid Air Conflict Awareness

 Are drones a significant safety issue?

-The commercial aviation sector is very concerned.
-There have been a large number of airprox with drones.
+Each year, there are a large number of airprox with drones.
 Drone numbers are expected to grow significantly over the next decade.
 The UK government has acted to protect some categories of airfields.
 See below.

-The commercial drone operators are trained, understand the ANO and apply safety management principles.
+The commercial drone operators are trained, understand the rules and apply safety management principles.
 It’s likely that clubs will occasionally need to work with them, as some do already re helicopters and other occasional ‘working’ aircraft.

 Protected Airfields

 Recent legislation has resulted in a 5km exclusion zone around ‘protected’ aerodromes.
-A “protected aerodrome” is defined as an EASA certified aerodrome, a Government aerodrome, or a national licensed aerodrome (all defined in Schedule 1 to the ANO 2016), or any additional aerodrome prescribed in regulations by the Secretary of State.
+A “protected aerodrome” is defined as a certified aerodrome, a Government aerodrome, or a national licensed aerodrome (all defined in Schedule 1 to the ANO 2016), or any additional aerodrome prescribed in regulations by the Secretary of State.
+Gliding clubs are usually not based on protected airfields.

 What guidance should drone flyers follow?